Skip to main content

 OR

-• Pitch your social enterprise, brand or business, explaining how the idea is user-centric and solves a problem.
+• Pitch your social enterprise, brand or business (or idea for one), explaining how the idea is user-centric and solves a problem.
 Please include primary and secondary research to support your argument.

 Read our guidance for how to submit your video task and which file types we accept.